Ahren09/UCLA_MATH33A/Feb12.md

   * AS = SA<sub>B</sub>
   * A<sub>B</sub> = S<sup>-1</sup>AS
 * Definition: The square matricies A, B are *similar* if there exists an inverrible nxn matrix S such that AS = SB.
+### Properties of Similar Matricies
+1. If A is similar to B, then B is similar to A
+2. If A is similar to B and B is similar to C, then A is similar to C